What Is Distributed AI?

 Fault Tolerance Without Redundant Servers

 The same principle operates in conversation-based distributed AI.
-When an AI chat reaches its context limit and the conversation effectively ends, the intelligence built in that conversation is not lost.
-Not if you have built backup handoff protocols.
+When an AI chat reaches its context limit and the conversation effectively ends, the intelligence built in that conversation is not lost, not if you have built backup handoff protocols.
 A well-structured handoff brief captures the key decisions, the current state, the next steps, and the reasoning behind them.
-A new conversation can pick up where the previous one ended, sometimes without missing a beat.
+A new conversation can pick up where the previous one ended.

 Data Locality and Privacy by Architecture